dhrjarun/dhrjarun.github.io/src/content/blog/2022-12-my-4-months-journey-in-opensource.md

 ---
 title: My 4-months journey in opensource
-publishDate: Dec 29, 2022
+publishDate: 2022-12-29
 draft: false
 ---

-Once when I was new to web development, I read the codebase of [Chakra UI](https://github.com/chakra-ui/chakra-ui).
+Once when I was new to web, I read the codebase of [Chakra UI](https://github.com/chakra-ui/chakra-ui).
 That was the first time I ever read someone else code.
 The Second time I read the codebase of [style-dictionary](https://github.com/amzn/style-dictionary).
 I must say I learned a lot just by reading the codebase.
 Reading someone's code can teach you that no tutorial can.
 It's like learning from the artist by studying their art.

 That is why I wanted to get into the world of open source.